ediaz029/CyberSecurity_Assignments/README.md

 ### Dionaea Honeypot Deployment (Required)

-**Summary:** Briefly in your own words, what does dionaea do?
-Dionaea is a honeypot instance that detects attacks from anywhere.
-Its purpose includes a better management and prevention of attacks.
+**Summary:** Dionaea is a honeypot instance that detects attacks from anywhere.
+Its purpose includes better management and prevention of attacks.

 <img src="dionaea-honeypot.gif">